 It seems like only yesterday you were cramming to take the New York real estate license exam.
 But now you’re well past being a rookie agent.
-You’ve been at the real estate game so long the time has come to renew your license.
+You’ve been at the real estate game so long the time has come to renew your real estate license.

 New York salespersons must renew their license every two years if they want to keep conducting business, and there’s no grace period.
 Here’s what you’ve got to do to get your license renewed in time.